Ilievski-Daniel/cts-infrastructure/README.md

 - We use Google Cloud Storage (bucket) as a Terraform backend to securely store and manage our infrastructure state, providing durability, scalability, accessibility, collaboration, and automation.

+- This CTS backend infrastructure is designed with the assumption that high availability of the GKE cluster is not required.
+Therefore, for the purpose of simplicity and cost-effectiveness, we will deploy the Kubernetes cluster in a single region instead of multiple regions.

 ## Prerequisites

 - Terraform: Install Terraform on your local machine.
 You can download the latest version from the official Terraform website (https://www.terraform.io/downloads.html) and follow the installation instructions for your operating system.